zfedoran/brine-tree/README.md

 Returns `Ok(())` for successful operations or `Err(ProgramError)` if invalid.

+---

+## 🧱 Use Cases

+- State compression for large datasets
+- Whitelist or access control verification
+- Off-chain data integrity checks
+- Cross-chain state proofs
+- Decentralized identity claims
+- Oracle data validation

+---

 ### But why?

 **Q: Why not use an off-chain Merkle tree?**
 **A:** Solana programs often need to verify inclusion or manage state on-chain efficiently.
 Off-chain Merkle trees require additional infrastructure and trust assumptions.

 **Q: Why not use something else?**
 **A:** There definitely are a few [other](https://github.com/anza-xyz/agave/blob/master/merkle-tree/src/merkle_tree.rs) implementations worth looking into, like [concurrent merkle tree](https://github.com/solana-labs/solana-program-library/blob/master/libraries/concurrent-merkle-tree/src/concurrent_merkle_tree.rs), but this one is simple and easy to work with.
-This crate, brine-tree, provides:

-- Simple, on-chain Merkle tree construction and verification
-- Support for dynamic updates (insert, remove, replace)
-- Low compute unit (CU) consumption
-- Can be stored in account state
+---

 ## 🙌 Contributing